b14labutoane/roomie-2.0/README.md

 ## Features🤟
 - movement controlled by a Logitech controller🎮
-- a small screen that shows time, date and weather📺
+- small screen that shows time, date and weather📺
 - leds💡

 ## Components🎛️